Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 How Long Does the Claims Process Take?

-Resolving a claim will take weeks, even months, for many cases, and to set your expectations, the response time should be about eight weeks for dealers and lenders.
-This is from the moment you submitted your complaint.
+Resolving a claim will take weeks and even months for many cases, from the moment you submit your complaint.

 Successful Blue Motor Finance Claims: Real-Life Refunds